 Nevertheless, in rare instances, it can happen if you attempt to manage them.

-If the beardie displays signs of aggression when you try to deal with him, stop it and reduce the handling time until he gets used to you.
+If the beardie displays signs of aggression when you try to deal with them, stop it and reduce the handling time until they get used to you.

-Bearded dragons twist their tails while they are excited to chase the prey or rush for other reasons.
+Bearded dragons twist their tails when they are excited to chase the prey or rush for other reasons.

-The tail curl will also show a response to temperature, whether placed in a warm environment or in warm water.
+The tail curl can also be a response to temperature when they are placed in a warm environment or in warm water.

 There is another bearded dragon body language related to the tail called tail twitching (like a cat’s tail).

-Not all bearded dragons would do so, but it may be a sign of the attitude.
+Not all bearded dragons will do it, but it may be a sign of the attitude.

-Many owners complain that their pet’s tail twitches when they kill prey a when they are stressed.
+Many owners complain that their pet’s tail twitches when they kill prey and when they are stressed.

 Often, during mating, two dragons can also twitch their tails.

-Besides, hatchlings or babies may lie on large ones while basking.
-Or else, this is a sign of mating straddle.
+Hatchlings or babies may also lie on large ones while basking.
+Or, this can be a sign of mating straddle.

 14. Eye Bulging